Testing for Infection

 Cardiac evaluation: ECG, echocardiogram, or troponin tests if heart involvement is suspected.

-Inflammatory markers: ESR, CRP, cytokine panels to assess systemic inflammation.
+Inflammatory markers: ESR, CRP, Immunoglobulin and cytokine panels to assess immune competence & systemic inflammation.

 Autoimmune panels: ANA, ENA, anti-neuronal antibodies to rule out overlapping autoimmune conditions.